GEORGES-DTECH/poshomill/README.md

-# sacco
-a sacco managementy system for lending companies
+posh mill management system for a client